-- 1. -value lifelong formation for service and leadership in the Church and Society.
-To this end CDU is committed to a comprehensive curriculum that enriches every academic level by promoting the integral growth of its students and providing an awareness of the richness of Gospel principles and the living Tradition of the Church.
+Lifelong Formation - We value lifelong formation for service and leadership in the Church and Society.
+TTo this end CDU is committed to a comprehensive curriculum that enriches every academic level by promoting the integral growth of its students and providing an awareness of the richness of Gospel principles and the living Tradition of the Church.
 Lifelong formation instills a capacity for promoting an understanding of the lay vocation and equips Church leaders to give witness to the faith in the world (cf. Ex Corde Ecclesiae, 20).

-(Lifelong Formation) - 2. -encounter the living word of God in a manner that is profound and life-changing, and that deepens faith working through love, preparing them for active participation in the life of the Church"
+Faith Development - We encounter the living word of God in a manner that is profound and life-changing, and that deepens faith working through love, preparing them for active participation in the life of the Church (ECE, 41).

-(ECE, 41).
 To this end Catholic Distance University offers theological and religious education programs and courses that promote the integration of knowledge across the theological disciplines based on the dialogue between faith and reason and leading to the unity of all truth (cf. Ex Corde Ecclesiae, 17).
-(Faith Development)

-- 3. -pursue the study of the various theological disciplines so as to become truly competent in the specific sectors in which they will devote themselves to the service of society and of the Church, and, at the same time, be prepared to give the witness of their faith to the world. (cf. Ex Corde Ecclesiae #20) To this end, Catholic Distance University teaches Catholic theology in a manner faithful to Scripture, Tradition, and the Church's Magisterium that provides an intellectual encounter with changeless truths and strengthens the critical understanding of Gospel principles which enrich the meaning of human life and ministry and shed light on questions in contemporary culture. (cf. Ex Corde Ecclesiae, 20) (Theological Understanding for Life and Ministry) - 4. -articulate Church teaching and doctrine with clarity and insight that foster an experience of the communion of the Church and a spirit of missionary evangelization for the transformation of the culture (cf. Ex Corde Ecclesiae, 48).
+Theological Understanding for Life and Ministry - We pursue the study of the various theological disciplines so as to become truly competent in the specific sectors in which they will devote themselves to the service of society and of the Church, and, at the same time, be prepared to give the witness of their faith to the world. (cf. Ex Corde Ecclesiae #20) To this end, Catholic Distance University teaches Catholic theology in a manner faithful to Scripture, Tradition, and the Church's Magisterium that provides an intellectual encounter with changeless truths and strengthens the critical understanding of Gospel principles which enrich the meaning of human life and ministry and shed light on questions in contemporary culture. (cf. Ex Corde Ecclesiae, 20)

+Communication for Community - We articulate Church teaching and doctrine with clarity and insight that foster an experience of the communion of the Church and a spirit of missionary evangelization for the transformation of the culture (cf. Ex Corde Ecclesiae, 48).
 To this end Catholic Distance University promotes the formation of authentic human community animated by the spirit of Christ, a common dedication to the truth and vision of the human person, offering theological education in a faith-context that forms men and women capable of rational and critical judgment (cf. Ex Corde Ecclesiae, 21, 49).
 Technology, specifically distance education, is the means by which the University community is developed and sustained.

-(Communication for Community) - 5. -demonstrate intellectual and collaborative skills that foster leadership for the common good and which equip them to integrate faith with life and actively participate in the pastoral ministry of the Church.
+Collaboration for the Common Good - We demonstrate intellectual and collaborative skills that foster leadership for the common good and which equip them to integrate faith with life and actively participate in the pastoral ministry of the

+Church.
 To this end Catholic Distance University's programs and courses foster a fruitful dialogue between the Gospel and culture that is open to Revelation and transcendence (cf. Ex Corde Ecclesiae, 43).
-(Collaboration for the Common Good)